deleisha/evt-tls/README.md

 The evt-tls will evaluate and try to support other TLS library like libtls, mbedtls etc.

+The work is in alpha stage and lot of work is still going on to make production ready.

-`Keep Watching for More Actions on This Space`
+`Until then, Keep Watching for More Actions on This Space`

 # How the evt-tls work
 evt-tls uses the BIO-pair from OpenSSL, which is the suggested way, for using TLS engine for handling network I/O(nio) independently.
 Hence, user is responsible for nio and feed TLS engine with whatever data we receive from network.
 Evt will unwrap the data and give you application data via a callback.
 It also wraps data and write to network.